isomerpages/nlb-learning/_sustainability/Adults & Seniors/Event Highlights.md

  </p>

 <br><a href="https://go.gov.sg/team3parkkaki/" target="_blank">Team 3 Park Kaki</a>
-<br><p>Park Kaki has re:imagined Choa Chu Kang Park.
+<br><p style="color:green;font-size:16px;">Park Kaki has re:imagined Choa Chu Kang Park.
 In the short run, team Park Kaki hopes to organize various community initiatives from guided educational tours, eco wellness walks, farmers’ markets and even eco-themed storytelling and craft workshops.
 They also hope to mobilise the community to do park clean ups.
 In the long run, the team envisions Cho Chu Kang Park as a place for not only appreciation, but also to serve as a sustainability landmark in Choa Chu Kang where the community can appreciate the natural and historical heritage of the park. </p>

 <br><a href="https://go.gov.sg/team4sunshine/" target="_blank">Team 4 Sunshine</a>